SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Propelled Weal

-After you make an attack roll with a monk weapon or a unarmed attack, and critically hit, you refund 1 ki point.
+After you make an attack roll with a monk weapon or a unarmed attack, and critically hit, you refund 1 Ki point.

 ## Level 11